namijith/gcp-gke-workshop/content/7_deploy_gke/_index.md

 5. Execute the following to see your deployed pod.

 ``
-kubectl get pods --namespace clouddays
+kubectl get pods --namespace clouddays -w
 ``

 You should see you npm-app pod.